-|Volume VI, Issue 19
+|Volume VII, Issue 8

 | Chaffey College In the News is a bi-weekly electronic newsletter that contains valuable information about the events, activities, and happenings at Chaffey College.
 Look for more communication throughout the semester.

 The definition of "persevere" is to persist despite obstacles.
 What obstacles have gotten in your way and how have you overcome them?
 Join the discussion—add your thoughts, ideas, comments, and photos on twitter and Instagram with the hashtag #chaffeyhope.
 If you want to learn more about the Chaffey College Hope and Mindset program visit http://www.chaffey.edu/hope.

 All college offices and campuses will be closed December 24 - January 1 for Winter Recess.
 The college will reopen Thursday, January 2, 2014.
 Spring semester begins Monday, January 13.